Boxing-Dutch boxer defies boycott to compete in Delhi championship

 The International Olympic Committee suspended the IBA in 2019 over governance issues and did not involve it in running the boxing events at the Tokyo Olympics.

+The Dutch federation is led by Boris van der Vorst, a prominent figure in the Common Cause Alliance of nations seeking to ensure boxing has a future in the Olympics after the Paris 2024 Games.

+The Court of Arbitration for Sport said Van der Vorst was wrongly prevented from running in the IBA presidential election last year when Russian Umar Kremlev was re-elected unopposed.

-The event has also been hit by a diplomatic dispute after Sadiku refused to compete as a neutral athlete under the IBA flag in India, which does not recognise Kosovo as an independent nation.
+The world championships have also been hit by a diplomatic dispute after Sadiku refused to compete as a neutral under the IBA flag.

 The IBA said the organisers "did their utmost to create the conditions for Kosovo athletes to participate" and secure their visas.